A data center is much more than a building with a bunch of computers and high electricity costs.

 If you still lack knowledge about what a data center is and what it’s used for, I can explain.
 A data center is a facility used to house multiple servers, loaded with huge amounts of data.
 The information they hold is used by billions of people, institutions, and companies worldwide.
-Data centers play an important role, not only holding the data, but they also preserve it and ensure constant flow and exchange of information.
+DCs play an important role, not only in holding the data, but also preserve it and ensure constant flow and exchange of information.

 From Greenland to New Zealand

 To date, the total number of data centers has topped 3K.
-Being scattered worldwide, some of them are far-off the global network pathways.
-However, because of the growing demand of the global community, the amount of data centers worldwide has increased significantly, and the global network is spreading to distant regions as well.
+Being scattered worldwide, some of them are far-off from the global network pathways.
+However, because of the growing demand of the global community, the amount of DCs worldwide has increased significantly, and the global network is spreading to distant regions as well.

-More and more data centers are mounted in the North.
+More and more DCs are mounted in the North.
 Due to the nature of a data center, the upkeep of the server environment is less expensive when collocations are placed in the colder regions.
-Cooler climate means lower energy/electricity costs OR lesser power demand.
+A cooler climate means lower energy/electricity costs OR lesser power demand.
 Cooling makes .. percent of an average data center costs, while in a colder climate, there is less or no need for artificial cooling mechanisms – cold air is blown directly from outside.
-Iceland, for example, has lower electricity costs as much of the energy is generated by carbon-neutral technologies, including geothermal and hydro-electric power.
+Iceland, for example, has lower electricity costs as much of the energy is generated by carbon-neutral technologies, including geothermal and hydroelectric power.

 Moreover, the selection of a particular location leans on the local conditions – the proximity to available power grids, telecommunications infrastructure, networking services, transportation lines, and emergency services.